How to Find the Best Turtle Beach Kona, Hawaii

 These spots are best for people that want to see turtles via shore.
+Turtles will feed on the algae on rocks and then haul out for some sunshine.
 If you don’t want to get wet to see sea turtles.
 These places are the best Kona turtle beaches.

 Nice little beach with some shade and crummy ocean entry but lots of turtles!
 Head to the Four Seasons gate and ask for beach parking.
 They will tell you how to get there or you can just follow this google map point.
 Once you arrive walk over the bridge and head left onto the sand.
 From there (the north end of the beach) you will head south along the shore.
 Eventually you may notice some large black rocks in the sand.
 These are not rocks they are resting turtles!
 Please be respectful of these animals as they are endangered and there is a law that requires you keep your distance from them.
 That being said just use common sense and don’t disturb these poor creatures who are all but helpless on land.